macsplit/split/README.md

 Known Issues
 ------------

-Will attempt to use all system resources to complete the operation as quickly as possible, potentially slowing other applications, particularly on systems with an HDD.
+- Will attempt to use all system resources to complete quickly, potentially slowing other applications, particularly on systems with an HDD.

+- On the latest macOS, the current build does not render and refresh the progress indicator, although the operation completes successfully.